khuyentran1401/rich-dataframe/README.md

     Whether to show first n columns or last n columns, by default `True`.
 If this is set to `False`, show last n rows.
 * **delay_time : int, optional**
     How fast is the animation, by default `5`.
 Increase this to have slower animation.
+* **clear_console: bool, optional**
+    Clear the console before priting the table, by default True.
+If this is set to false the previous console input/output is maintained